maxmurdoch/flock/src/pages/products/commercial.md

         onto your clients.
       title: Bill as an expense
     - text: >-
-        Plan a flight up to 10 days in advance.
+        Schedule as many flights as you like within 10 days.
 Change of plan?
-No problem, simply cancel with one tap.
+        Simply cancel beforehand with one tap.
-      title: 'Flexible Policies '
+      title: 'Book in advance '
     - text: >-
         Chat to our customer support team through the app, or give us a call.
         Whichever you prefer.